hamid42643/multisig-wallet/README.md

 #### Clone the repository to your local machine.
 Install the required dependencies by running npm install in the project directory.
-Make sure you have a compatible Ethereum provider or node available (e.g., local development node or Infura).
+Make sure you have a compatible Ethereum provider or node available (e.g., Ganache).
-Update the ethereum/utils.js file with your Ethereum provider details (e.g., Infura API key or local node endpoint).
 Start the application by running npm start in the project directory.
 Open your web browser and navigate to http://localhost:3000 to access the MultiSig wallet web application.
-Note: Ensure that you have MetaMask or a compatible Ethereum wallet extension installed in your browser and connected to the desired network (e.g., Mainnet, Ropsten, Rinkeby) to interact with the MultiSig wallet on the Ethereum blockchain.
+Note: Ensure that you have MetaMask or a compatible Ethereum wallet extension installed in your browser and connected to the desired network (e.g., Local, Mainnet, Ropsten, Rinkeby) to interact with the MultiSig wallet on the Ethereum blockchain.

 #### Dependencies
 The MultiSig wallet web application relies on the following major dependencies: